primefaces/primefaces/docs/7_1/components/fieldset.md

 ```
 ## Legend
 Legend can be defined in two ways, with legend attribute as in example above or using legend
 facet.
-Use facet way if you need to place custom html other than simple text.
+Use facet way if you need to place custom HTML other than simple text.

 ```xhtml
 <p:fieldset>